No Outlet, No Problem—We Narrowed Down the Best Solar String Lights

 Q: How long will outdoor solar string lights last?

-This really depends on the product you choose.
-While solar lights rely on the sun to operate—often an endless supply of energy—solar panels aren’t effective for long periods of time.
-You’ll likely only get two years or so out of the lights before they fail to glow anew.
+This really depends on the product.
+While solar lights rely on the sun to operate—an arguably endless energy supply—the panels themselves won’t be effective forever.
+You’ll likely only get two years or so out of your lights before they fail to glow.

 Q: Where is the best place to put the panels for solar string lights?